The Mayan Food & The Ancient Secrets of its Gastronomy

 Cocoa

 Secondly, we have cocoa.
 Cocoa has a millenary tradition in Mexico, and the Maya were the first to have contact with this delicacy.
 The cacao tree is native to the areas where the Maya civilization once ruled.
 In the religious context, cocoa has always had a strong meaning.
 It was used in rituals and was also seen as a currency.
 When the Spaniards arrived in the 16th century, they tasted this drink and fell in love with its magical essence.
-They added to this beverage milk and sugar, and as a result, this tasty drink is a delight to all who try it.
+They added milk and sugar to this beverage, and as a result, this tasty drink is a delight to all who try it.

 Which beverages contain cocoa?